tremor-rs/tremor-runtime/README.md

 ### drop
 The `drop` grouping will drop all messages.

+### bucket
+The bucket grouper allows for rule based rate limiting, for each classification you can specify a limit in messages per second that will be applied using a sliding window with 10ms granularity. buckets are defined by: `<name>:<rate / s>|<name>:<rate / s>|...`.

 ## Limiting
 The limiting plugin is responsible for limiting the entierty of the message stream after grouping has been performed.